 The themes that drove market performance in the first quarter were the same themes that drove markets toward the end of last year.
 However, in late February and throughout all of March, Wall Street dealt with the invasion of Ukraine by Russia and its impact on global markets.

-Volatility and oil prices spiked this quarter, driven by multiple issues, including Russia’s invasion, rising inflation, supply chain issues and the Federal Reserve’s timing and size of rate hikes (we saw a 25 basis point hike in March).
+Volatility and oil prices spiked this quarter, driven by multiple issues, including Russia’s invasion, rising inflation, supply chain issues, and the Federal Reserve’s timing and size of rate hikes (we saw a 25 basis point hike in March).

-The other themes were volatile consumer confidence, continued red-hot housing prices, high GDP growth numbers and corporate earnings that came in better than expected.
+The other themes were volatile consumer confidence, continued red-hot housing prices, high GDP growth numbers, and corporate earnings that came in better than expected.

 Further, we saw that: